U.S. gunmaker Remington files for bankruptcy

 Remington and other gunmakers have suffered from slumping sales in the past year as fears of stricter gun laws have faded.

-The chief executive of American Outdoor Brands Corp, maker of the Smith & Wesson gun used in the Parkland shooting, said on March 1 that some gun retailers reported increased sales after the Florida school shooting.
+The chief executive of American Outdoor Brands Corp (AOBC.O), maker of the Smith & Wesson gun used in the Parkland shooting, said on March 1 that some gun retailers reported increased sales after the Florida school shooting.

 Remington filed for Chapter 11 bankruptcy in the U.S. Bankruptcy Court for the District of Delaware.